 Bozeman Condo & Townhouse Sales

-Looking back a couple years, pricing for condos and townhomes in the Bozeman area didn’t change drastically during the first quarters of 2019 and 2020.
-In 2019, 86 condos and townhouses sold at a median sold price of $333,975.
-This compares to 107 similar homes sold in 2020 at a median sold price of $338,000.
-However, this year that number took a big jump.
-In the first quarter of 2021, 109 condos and townhouses have sold at a median sold price of $400,700, an 18.5% increase in median sold pricing.
+Looking back a few years, pricing for condos and townhomes in the Bozeman area didn’t change drastically during the first quarters of 2019 and 2020.
+In 2019, 86 condos and townhouses had a median sold price of $333,975.
+In 2020, we saw a small uptick; 107 units closed at a median sold price of $338,000.
+We thought last year saw a large increase in pricing when the median sold price rose 18.5% to $400,700.
+However, this year, the median sold price for 105 condo and townhouse sales rose another 38% to $553,000.

-Perhaps even more interesting than the increase in sold pricing is the decrease in time on market.
-Looking at the median days on market, for first quarter condo and townhouse sales in 2019, it was 20 days on market.
-That number rose significantly last year to 45, perhaps as we started to see the effects of the pandemic.
-For the first quarter of this year, the median days on market was only 3 days.
-Buyers that have been offering on condos and townhouses have likely felt that decrease in time on market.
+Another item of note is the decrease in time on market.
+The median days on market for first quarter condo and townhouse sales in 2019 was 20 days.
+That number rose significantly in 2020 to 45 days, perhaps as we started to see the effects of the pandemic.
+For the first quarter of this year and last year, the median days on market was only three days.